 #2 — Vagueness for tension

-I wanted to talk about vagueness today.
-A novel I edited kept saying “him” and “his death” for twenty or so pages before actually explaining who he was.
-Instead of feeling a sense of curiosity, I felt more confused.
+A novel I edited recently kept saying him and his death for about twenty pages before actually explaining who he was.
+Instead of feeling a sense of curiosity, I was confused.
 I kept wondering who he was and why he mattered.

 I’ve run across this type of vagueness before.
-Some writers think that leaving information out will let the story’s tension build.
-But that’s not exactly how it works.
+Some writers think that leaving information out will build the story’s tension.
+But it doesn’t work that way.

 I hope this helps!